mmerkes/sudoku_solvers/README.md

 #Sudoku Solver from Scratch in JavaScript (TDD Style)

+As a JS noob, it can be tough to come up with ideas to practice your skills, but at NOOBjs, we've got you in mind with our noob-first design philosophy, so we have a little project for you.

 We've all played sudoku.
 Maybe you enjoy it, or maybe you really don't, but you feel offended by its incompleteness in the in-flight magazine.
 Either way, the puzzle must be solved!
-And just copying the solution is not very satisfying.
+Sometimes you don't want to bother, but just copying the solution is not very satisfying.
 However, it's not really cheating if you write an app that does the heavy lifting, is it?
 That's what we're setting out to do today - write a sudoku solver from scratch in JavaScript.
 Oh, and why don't we do it [TDD](http://en.wikipedia.org/wiki/Test-driven_development) style?
 Don't worry, the solver should be so simple that a noob should be able to follow!
 No promises...

 The goal of this tutorial is to walk you through writing a sudoku solver in JavaScript, so I will not go into detail regarding the testing tools, but you should be able to get the idea of how everything is working.
+It won't be the fastest solver out there, but it will get the job done.

 ##Our Algorithm

-The most basic way I could think of to write a sudoku solver was to start at the first empty square, try a number, and check the row, column and nearest 3x3 square for a match.
+The most basic way I could think of to write a sudoku solver is to start at the first empty square, try a number, and check the row, column and nearest 3x3 square for a match.
 If there is no match, the number is currently valid, so move to the next square and try a new number.
-If you try numbers 1-9 and find no valid numbers, go back to the previous square and increment it by one until you either reach 10 or you find a new possible valid number.
+If you try numbers 1-9 and find no valid numbers, go back to the previous square and increment it by one until you either exceeded 9 or you find a new possible valid number.
 Keep following this same plan, sliding forward and backwards through the empty squares until you arrive at a solution.

 This is a [backtracking](http://en.wikipedia.org/wiki/Backtracking) algorithm.
 The basic idea being that you incrementally build a solution and discard it once you realize that it's not viable.